hoplon/hoplon/doc/Getting-Started.md

 ### Compiler Source Directories

-For the purposes of this document (as specified in the `boot.clj` file above) the source paths are organized as follows:
+For the purposes of this document (as specified in the `boot.edn` file above) the source paths are organized as follows:

 | Directory    | Contents                                          |